-It is worth noting that apprentices will typically be asked by the independent assessor if they are happy to proceed with their assessment and interventions such as assessment planning and re-confirming the EPA activities at the beginning of an end-point assessment are designed to check that apprentice feels they are sufficiently prepared.
+It is worth noting that the independent assessor will typically ask apprentices if they are happy to proceed with their assessment and interventions such as assessment planning and re-confirming the EPA activities at the beginning of an end-point assessment are designed to check that apprentice feels they are sufficiently prepared.
 Even with these precautions there will be times where nerves get the better of an apprentice in the assessment and whilst the independent assessor will be as supportive as they can be, they have strict protocols to follow and the EPAO must ensure that assessments are fair and consistent across all apprentices.